SciML/FEniCS.jl/README.md

 Various [gists/jupyter](https://gist.github.com/ysimillides/20761c511a8807ae11c2b9e70606985e) notebooks have been created to provide a brief overview of the overall functionality, and of any differences between the pythonic FEniCS and the julian wrapper.
 DifferentialEquations.jl ecosystem.
 It is recommended that users use this functionality through DifferentialEquations.jl.
-[Paraview](https://www.paraview.org/) can also be used to visualize various results just like in FEniCS .
+[Paraview](https://www.paraview.org/) can also be used to visualize various results just like in FEniCS (see below) .

 To get the wrapper on your system, follow the below steps: